Temporal Counterfactual Explanations of Behaviour Tree Decisions: Definitions

 To answer such a query, we define a counterfactual explanation as a tuple $\langle \mathbf{R},\mathbf{C}\rangle$. $\mathbf{R}$ denotes the \textit{reason set}, which is a set of true statements or \textit{reasons} that each explain the fact $A$. $\mathbf{C}$ denotes the \textit{counterfactual set}, which is a set of counterfactual tuples $(\mathbf{J},\mathbf{K})$, where $\mathbf{J}$ is a statement that, if true, implies $\mathbf{K}$ is true, where $\mathbf{K} \implies B$.
 Each $(\mathbf{J},\mathbf{K}) \in \mathbf{C}$ must correspond to a reason in $\mathbf{R}$ (and inversely, each reason should have at least one corresponding counterfactual), such that $\mathbf{J}$ is mutually exclusive with the reason.

-As an example, consider the serial recall task presented in Section \ref{sec:introduction}.
+As an example, consider a robot running a cognitive exercise, in which a user is shown a sequence of symbols by the robot and must repeat the sequence from memory (this use case, known as the \textit{serial recall} task, is properly introduced in Section \ref{sec:evaluation_serial_recall}).
 Suppose that, after receiving an incorrect sequence from the user, the robot decides to end the task.
 A caregiver reviewing the interaction might ask ``Why did the robot end the task rather than repeat the sequence for the user?''.
 As a formal query, this can be posed as $\Why(fact: d = EndTask, foil: d = RepeatSequence)$.
 Suppose that the robot provides the formal explanation $\langle \mathbf{R}: UserFrustration = 0.8, \mathbf{C}: (\mathbf{J}: UserFrustration \leq 0.7, \mathbf{K}: d = RepeatSequence) \rangle$.
 This explanation would, translated to natural language, read as: ``The robot ended the current task because the user's frustration level was $0.8$.
 If the user's frustration level was $0.7$ or lower, the robot would have repeated the sequence for the user.''\looseness=-1